The changing retail industry in Singapore: How to survive

 Getting The Basics Right.

 The Singapore retail industry is facing a challenging transitional period.
-Retail sales are declining resulting in more and more vacant spaces in the shopping malls.
+Retail sales are declining to result in more and more vacant spaces in the shopping malls.
 Resulting in a declining Retail Rental Index for the past nine quarters.

 Retailers need to recognize that customers are demanding a faster, better and more interactive shopping experience and this is the goal that they need to work towards.
 To solve these issues there are lots of offerings available in the market, however, most of the available solutions are more gimmicky rather than solving the issue.
 Many retailers still remain unprepared and are still using a traditional way of selling and promoting their products.
 As eCommerce is disrupting this industry, retailers need to ride the wave before they drown.